 Posted in Fellowships

-The Columbia Global Scholars Program (GSP) offers highly motivated students a new opportunity to investigate issues from a global perspective.
-Based at Columbia Global Centers | Europe in Paris (CGC|E), the program encourages students to delve into another society and culture as they pursue their own projects, challenged to test their own goals against other peoples’ educational and intellectual systems, and supported to develop a range of research, language, and networking skills to help them in this innovative intellectual endeavor.
+The Columbia Global Scholars Program (GSP) offers highly motivated students of diverse disciplines the opportunity to investigate issues from a global perspective.
+Based at Columbia Global Centers | Europe in Paris (CGC|E), the program encourages students to delve into another society and culture as they pursue their own projects, test their own goals against other peoples’ educational and intellectual systems, and develop a range of research, language, and networking skills to help them in this innovative intellectual endeavor.
 The GSP curriculum is designed to enable students to conduct individual research projects during the spring and summer semesters of their junior year.
 The program, the first of its kind at Columbia, takes place during the spring and summer semesters.
 The GSP for academic year 2013 is now recruiting students.

 Eight Columbia University professors received Guggenheim Fellowships on Friday, April 13, more than any other institution this year.
 Literature Humanities chair Christia Mercer and Contemporary Civilization chair Matthew Jones were among the professors to win the prestigious fellowships.

 Five more Columbia students and alumni have been awarded Fulbright Scholarships, bringing the school’s total count of winners of the international prize this year to seven.

 Three Columbia College juniors are among the 282 winners of the Barry M. Goldwater Scholarships announced this week.
 Woo Chang Chung ’13, Adam Formica ’13 and Katharina Shaw ’13 each will receive up to $7,500 toward the cost of their tuition and other college fees from their senior years.

 Emily Tamkin ’12 and Cristian Gonzalez ’10 will study in Germany next year as Fulbright Scholarship winners.